Unbewohnte/gobooru-downloader/README.md

 ## Build

-Run `go build` in the project directory
+For GUI run: `go build -o gobooru-downloader-gui ./cmd/gui`

+For CLI run: `go build -o gobooru-downloader ./cmd/cli`

+Alternatively, you can run `make` and it will compile both and put executable files in `bin` directory.

+For cross compilation there is `make cross` command which tries to compile the project for Linux and Windows systems on amd64 architecture.
+Although it will try to cross compile GUI as well, you'll have a better chance to compile it natively.
+CLI should cross compile without problems.

 ## License

 gobooru-downloader is licensed under GNU Public License v3.
-See `COPYING` for information
+See `COPYING` for information.